InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Introduction

-To further improve the capability of LLMs in supporting the roles of AI Psychological Chatbot and AI Psychologist in our system, we propose the following methods to enhance their effectiveness in psychological counseling and assistive diagnostic report generation.
+To further improve the capability of LLMs in supporting the roles of AI Psychological Chatbot and AI Psychiatrist in our system, we propose the following methods to enhance their effectiveness in psychological counseling and assistive diagnostic report generation.
 For the construction of an AI Psychological Chatbot, we propose the psychological counseling dialogue prompt engineering that leverages diverse experiences from social media depression data to rewrite dialogues.
 The dialogue fits the psychological counseling scenarios, providing data for instruction fine-tuning, which enhances LLM's ability of psychological counseling.
-For the construction of AI Psychologist, we propose diagnostic standard-based report generation which involves a chain-of-thought (CoT) analysis of depression-related symptoms within dialogues.
+For the construction of AI Psychiatrist, we propose diagnostic standard-based report generation which involves a chain-of-thought (CoT) analysis of depression-related symptoms within dialogues.
 Additionally, the retrieval-augmented generation (RAG) technology is applied to match symptoms with corresponding criteria from the DSM-V diagnostic standard \cite{widiger2000toward}.
 The adopted CoT and RAG techniques enable LLM to generate structured and professional assistive diagnostic reports.
-Based on the above-generated psychological counseling dialogues and their reports, we can build a specialized AI Psychologist through instruction fine-tuning.
+Based on the above-generated psychological counseling dialogues and their reports, we can build a specialized AI Psychiatrist through instruction fine-tuning.

-The contributions of our work are summarized as follows: \begin{itemize} \item We construct an LLM-empowered depression assessment system, thereby facilitating a novel doctor-patient-family paradigm.
-This system involves the family in the diagnosis and treatment process, providing better caregiving for the patient while improving the efficiency of the doctor's diagnosis. \item We utilize prompt engineering to simulate psychological counseling dialogues for data augmentation, and integrate with chain-of-thought (CoT) and retrieval-augmented generation (RAG) techniques to generate professional diagnostic reports from multisource dialogue data.
-This approach significantly improves the ability of LLMs in psychological counseling and assistive diagnostic report generation through instruction fine-tuning. \item We validate the effectiveness of the proposed AI psychological chatbot and AI Psychologist through quantitative experiments and subjective evaluations, demonstrating the efficacy of our approach in building a depression assessment system. \end{itemize}
+The contributions of our work are summarized as follows: \begin{itemize} \item We propose an LLM-based depression assessment system that introduces a doctor-patient-family paradigm, enhancing caregiving and improving diagnostic efficiency. \item We use prompt engineering to simulate counseling dialogues for data augmentation, and incorporate CoT and RAG to generate professional diagnostic reports from multisource data.
+Instruction fine-tuning significantly enhances the LLM's capabilities in psychological counseling and assistive diagnosis. \item We validate the effectiveness of the proposed AI psychological chatbot and AI Psychiatrist through quantitative experiments and subjective evaluations, demonstrating the efficacy of our approach in building a depression assessment system. \end{itemize}